PrabalPandit/ai-code-reviewer/README.md

 Common options:
 - `--pr`: Pull request number to review
-- `--platform`: Platform to use ('github' or 'bitbucket', default: 'github')
+- `--platform`: Platform to use ('github' or 'bitbucket', default: 'bitbucket')
 - `--post-comment`: Post review as a comment on the PR

 GitHub specific options: